bugsbugsbux/jjj/README.md

 echo var2           NB. show that it's really gone again
 ```

-Control-structures do not have their own namespaces. for_name. loops
+Control-structures do *not* have their own namespaces. for_name-loops
 always use the local scope to create/update the loop variables.
 ```J
 foo =: 'global'